codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-apps-overview.md

 The most important part when white labeling your application is your customer's assets.
 So you need to find a way to manage assets.
 One approach is to create a zip archive for each customer that contains their unique assets and use a unique identifier in the file name for each customer.
 For example, `assets_001.zip` would clearly identify that this zip archive contains the assets for client `001`.

-Each customer zip archive should has the follwoing files with this naming convention:
+Each customer zip archive should has the following files with this naming convention:
 - **`ios_assets/`**.
 This folder contains the iOS icons from `/ios/Runner/Assets.xcassets/AppIcon.appiconset/`.
 - **`android_assets/`**.
 This folder contains the Android icons from `/android/app/src/main/res/`.
 - **`android.keystore`**.
 The signing keystore for Android app.